peter88213/novxlib-docs/source/fullpath.rst

 .. admonition:: <FullPath>

    Purpose
-      Defines the full path to a linked file.
+      Defines the full path to the linked file.

    Content
       Plain text